react-auth-kit/react-auth-kit/packages/react-router/README.md

 # `@auth-kit/react-router`

 This library is a part of `react-auth-kit` ecosystem.
-This library contains usful function to manage private route using react-router-dom.
+This library contains usful function to manage private route using *react-router* or *react-router-dom*.

 ## Usage

 ### AuthOutlet

-AuthOutlet provide easy solution using *react-router-dom* to manage private-route.
+AuthOutlet provide easy solution using *react-router* or *react-router-dom* to manage private-route.

 Routes inside the `AuthOutlet` will stay protected and only properly authenticated user can access the route.